Skip to content

 Treating croup focuses on your child's breathing.
 Croup is uncomfortable for most children, but parents can help.
 Parents have home treatment options that can be done to help your child feel better.

-The main treatments of croup are aimed at getting the child enough oxygen.
+The main treatments of croup are aimed at relieving the airway edema and narrowing.
 This is done by giving the child medications to help relax the upper airway, reduce coughing fits, and let more air in, or by giving supplemental oxygen for the child to breathe.
 Your doctor will not give you antibiotics to treat croup, since croup is caused by a virus and not bacteria.

-Breathing treatments are used to help your child get enough oxygen while the virus runs its course.
+Breathing treatments are used to help your child breathe better while the virus runs its course.

 In order to help your child's breathing: